Surgical treatment of ingrown toenails: Avulsion

-Vandenbos procedure
+Vandenbos

 The Vandenbos procedure was first described by Vandenbos and Bowers in 1959 in the US Armed Forces Medical Journal.
 They reported on 55 patients, all without recurrences.
 Since 1988 Dr. Henry Chapeskie has performed this procedure on over 2,700 patients who had no recurrences.
 Unlike other procedures, the Vandenbos procedure does not touch the nail.
 In this procedure, the affected toe is anesthetized with a digital block and a tourniquet is applied.
 An incision is made proximally from the base of the nail about 5 mm (leaving the nail bed intact) then extended toward the side of the toe/toenail in an elliptical sweep to end up under the tip of the nail about 3–4 mm in from the edge.
 It is important that all the skin at the edge of the nail be removed.
 The excision must be adequate leaving a soft tissue deficiency measuring 1.5 × 3 cm.
 A portion of the lateral aspect of the distal phalanx is occasionally exposed without fear of infection.
 Antibiotics are not necessary as the wound is left open to close by secondary intention.
 Postoperative management involves soaking of the toe in warm water 3 times/day for 15–20 minutes.
 The wound is healed in 4–6 weeks.
 No cases of osteomyelitis have been reported.
 After healing, the nail fold skin remains low and tight at the side of the nail.
 The rationale is that the nail itself is usually healthy, but overgrown by skin; when walking, the bilateral nail folds are pressed upwards, which is why narrowing the nail causes excessive recurrences, contrary to narrowing the nail fold.

-The Syme procedure
+Syme

 In difficult or recurrent cases of onychocryptosis (ingrown toenail) the patient's symptoms persist necessitating a permanent operative solution.
 The "avulsion procedure" is simple but the surgeon must be skilled enough to accomplish total destruction, and removal of, the nail matrix.
 Another disadvantage is the long healing and recovery time(> 2 months).
 In these cases, the best method is the Syme procedure, that means total nail matrix removal + skin flap transfer + phalanx partial osteotomy + stitching.